LyfeOnEdge/HBU2/readme.md

 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg) [![Releases](https://img.shields.io/github/downloads/LyfeOnEdge/HBUpdater/total.svg)]() [![LatestVer](https://img.shields.io/github/release-pre/LyfeOnEdge/HBUpdater.svg)]()

 # About
-HBUpdater is a one-stop-shop for managing and updating your Nintendo Switch Homebrew, downloads packages directly from github!
+HBUpdater is a one-stop-shop for managing and updating your Nintendo Switch Homebrew.

-# Features
+# Notes
+  - Downloads packages directly from github
   - Easily install lots of popular Homebrew
   - RCM injector (payloads downloaded from github)
   - Tracks which homebrew and what versions you have installed, compatible with the Homebrew Appstore